predomics/gpredomics/README.md

 - the Cross-validation, also in beta version, is available since v0.5.8.
 Feature importance is estimated by OOB algorithm using mean decreased AUC.

+- a new algorithm based on Markov chain Monte Carlo - not present in the original version of predomics - is available since v0.5.8.
+This algorithm explores the search space iteratively and provides a probabilistic prediction based on all the models explored.
+This algorithm is still in beta version.
+The MCMC algorithm is run for each number of features between the pre-selected number of features (according to the data parameters) and the `param.mcmc.nmin` number, following the Sequential Backward Selection principle.
+The MCMC exploration with the highest log-likelihood is retained for prediction.

 - lots of features are still not implemented.

 At this stage (beta), the program is remains simple, yet it is already versatile and useful.